On bayesian estimation and proximity operators: When is MMSE estimation a proximity operator ?

 \begin{example}[multivariate Poisson denoising]\lab{poisson} Consider a multivariate Poisson noise model: given $x \in \X := (\RR_+^*)^{n}$, the conditional probability of the random vector of integers $Y$ on $\Y := \NN^{n}$ is defined by $p(y|x) = \qyx{y}{x} := \prod_{i=1}^{n} \left(\frac{x_{i}^{y_{i}} e^{-x_{i}}}{\Gamma(y_{i}+1)}\right)$.
 We observe that

 Given $y \in \Y$, the function $x \mapsto \log \qyx{y}{x}$ is differentiable on $\X$ with $\nabla_{x} \log \qyx{y}{x} = (y_{i}/x_{i}-1)_{i=1}^{n}$ hence for $x \in \X$, $y,y' \in \Y$ we have

-\bit \item The case $n=1$ is covered by \prop{scalpoisson}: $f_P$ is a proximity operator for any prior $P$. \item For $n \geq 2$ this is again no longer the case.
+\bit \item The case $n=1$ is covered by \prop{scalpoisson}: $f_P$ implements a proximity operator for any prior $P$. \item For $n \geq 2$ this is again no longer the case.
 Consider, e.g., $x \in \X$ with $x_{1} \neq x_{2}$ and $y,y' \in \Y$ such that $y_i \neq y'_i$, $i=1,2$.
-The vector $(y'_i-y_i)/x_i$ cannot be proportional to $y'-y$ hence \eq{qnecaeq} cannot hold.
-By \lem{VectMMSE}, there is a prior $P$ such that $f_P$ is {\em not} a proximity operator. \eit \end{example} \rem{sepvsnonsep} again applies: for a separable prior $P$, $f_P$ is a proximity operator, yet there exists a (non-separable) prior $P$ such that $f_P$ is not a proximity operator.
+The vector with entries $(y'_i-y_i)/x_i$ cannot be proportional to the vector $y'-y$ hence \eq{qnecaeq} cannot hold.
+By \lem{VectMMSE}, there is a prior $P$ such that $f_P$ does {\em not} implement a proximity operator. \eit \end{example} \rem{sepvsnonsep} again applies: for a separable prior $P$, $f_P$ implements a proximity operator, yet there exists a (non-separable) prior $P$ such that $f_P$ does not implement a proximity operator.

 For smooth enough proto-conditional distributions we have the following corollary of \lem{VectMMSE}.

 \BL \lab{VectMMSENec} Let $\H$ be of dimension $2 \leq n \leq \infty$ and consider open sets $\X,\Y \subset \H$ where $\X$ is connected.
 Let $q: \X \times \Y \to \RR_+^*$ be such that $x \mapsto \nabla_x \log \qyx{y}{x}$ is $C^0$ for any $y \in \Y$, and $y \mapsto \nabla_y \log \qyx{y}{x}$ is $C^0$ for any $x \in \X$.
 For $P$ a probability distribution on $\X$ satisfying \eq{eq:admrv}, let $f_P$, $\Y_P$ be defined as in \defi{def:ProtoMMSE}.